kannans89/graphql-learning/17.Caching/Caching.md

 ## How to verify client queries are being cached

+  To understand caching lets create an application in reactjs without ApolloClient .
+We will request for resources from reactjs using the fetch api for http calls.
+Fetch api does not cache graphql queries.
+After that we will modify the code to install apollo client and use caching.

+  Step 1: Create react app without ApolloClient

 To do client caching we need to install Apollo client for this first fire following commands